 Human papillomavirus (HPV) infections play a critical role in the development of cervical cancer.
 There is a vaccine against these sexually transmitted viruses.
-It targets the most common of the cancer-causing viruses, but does not provide complete protection against cervical cancer.
+It targets the most common of the cancer-causing viruses, but doesn't provide complete protection against cervical cancer.

-Cervical cancer is nearly always caused by infections with specific types of human papillomavirus (HPV).
-HPV infections only occur in humans, affecting skin and mucous membrane cells.
+Cervical cancer is nearly always caused by infections with specific types of human papillomavirus.
+HPV infections occur in humans only, affecting skin and mucous membrane cells.
 They can be spread through direct contact with infected skin or mucous membranes.
 HPV infections usually go unnoticed, don't cause any symptoms, and clear up on their own.
 In rare cases, though, they gradually lead to the development of cervical cancer over many years or decades.

-There are currently more than 200 known strains of HPV.
-Some cause warts on the skin (also called papillomas).
+More than 200 different strains of HPV are currently known.
+Some cause warts to grow on the skin (also called papillomas).
 About 40 different types of HPV can infect skin and mucous membranes in the genital area.
 These viruses are transmitted sexually, but they are spread through contact with skin and membranes, and not through body fluids.